Donauturm: History

-Since then, it has become a part of the Viennese skyline and has become a popular lookout point and a tourist attraction.
-It is situated in the middle of the Donaupark, which was built to host the horticultural fair in Vienna's 22nd District, Donaustadt, near the northern bank of the Danube.
+The Donauturm was built as an attraction for the Vienna International Garden Show 1964.
+It’s financing came largely from the Zentralsparkasse, with a small contribution from the Schwechat Brewery.
+The tower was designed by Hannes Lintl and Robert Krapfenbauer.
+The foundation stone was laid on October 12, 1962, and the tower was officially opened on April 16, 1964, the opening day of the garden show.

 Facilities

 High-speed elevators

 Two high-speed elevators transport passengers to the tower's viewing platform at 150 m.
 Each lift, carrying up to 14 passengers, takes only 35 seconds to reach the observation platform.
 In strong winds, the elevators travel at only half speed because of the possible fluctuation of the tower: the movement of the elevator cable could be dangerous.
 By walking about 779 steps (775, according to architects Lintl), the platform can also be reached on foot.
 The stairs are, however, usually only accessible during the annual Donauturm run, or in an emergency.

 Antennas and radio transmitter

 The Donauturm spire carries antennas of cellular phone networks, private VHF radio stations and several other radio communication services.
 Despite its similarity to TV towers elsewhere, it has not been used for TV broadcasting.
 The major TV transmitter for the Vienna area is situated on Kahlenberg hill (see image at top).